yujinyan/blog/content/blog/posts/jcip-notes-interruption-cancellation.md

 The answer is: it depends on the implementation of  `log.info`  call.
 A logging library may optimize performance by storing log events in something like a bounded `BlockingQueue`.
 Then, a background thread consumes the queue and writes to the output stream.
 This approach can reduce context switch overhead.
 Section 7.2.1 gives an example of a logging service and section 11.6 expands on performance considerations.

 When log producers get ahead of consumers, the queue reaches its capacity and  `BlockingQueue.put` starts to block.
 When an interrupt happens then, it throws `InterruptedException`.
-For a logging library, propograting the exception directly to the caller makes it difficult to use.
+For a logging library, propagating the exception directly to the caller makes it difficult to use.
 So internally it needs to catch `InterruptedException` and use `Thread.currentThread.interrupt()` to restore the interrupted status.
 If it swallows the exception, the `future.cancel` request in the example gets lost and the code won't exit in a timely fashion.